Floorp-Projects/Floorp/browser/components/urlbar/docs/contact.rst

 ================

-For any questions regarding the Address Bar, the team is available through the #fx-search channel on irc.mozilla.org and the fx-search@mozilla.com mailing list.
+For any questions regarding the Address Bar, the team is available through the #search channel on Slack and the fx-search@mozilla.com mailing list.

 Issues can be `filed in Bugzilla <https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox&component=Address%20Bar>`_